“stone upon stone, a palace - value upon value, a structure”

 }

 How would we best represent the validation rules for some input information.
-Below is one example.
+Below is a validation dialect, that is a part of base Rye:

 {